kevinrfoster/ecoB2000_lab1/README.md

 different dice.
 In this I’ll say “6” but you can substitute your own chosen number.)* But how would we really know - what is “more often”?
 Obviously some dice will look grossly misshapen but for now we’ll concentrate on just the results: did a 6 come up, or not?
+Much of the problem of statistics is that we’re trying to learn about the shape of the dice by just observing what number came up.

 Create some Experiment Protocols **before** looking at the data from the dice rolls.
 Plan how to test and state what conclusions would be drawn,